coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 A druid or ranger gains a +4 circumstance bonus on Handle Animal checks involving her animal companion.

-In addition, a druid's or ranger's animal companion knows one or more bonus tricks, which don't count against the normal limit on tricks known and don't require any training time or Handle Animal checks to teach.
+In addition, a druid’s or ranger’s animal companion knows one or more bonus tricks, which don’t count against the normal limit on tricks known and don’t require any training time or Handle Animal checks to teach.

 If you have the Animal Affinity feat, you get a +2 bonus on Handle Animal checks.